cs573-21s/02-datavis-7ways/README.md

 - The background grid.
 - The legends.

-Note that some software packages will make it **impossible** to perfectly preserve the above requirements.
-Be sure to note where these deviate.

-Improvements are also welcome as part of Technical and Design achievements.

-Libraries, Tools, Languages
----

-You are required to use 7 different tools or libraries.
-Of the 7 tools, you must use at least 3 libraries (libraries require code of some kind).
-This could be `Python, R, Javascript`, or `Java, Javascript, Matlab` or any other combination.
-Dedicated tools (i.e. Excel) do not count towards the language requirement.

-Otherwise, you should seek tools and libraries to fill out your 7.

-Below are a few ideas.
-Do not limit yourself to this list!
-Some may be difficult choices, like Matlab or SPSS, which require large installations, licenses, and occasionally difficult UIs.

-I have marked a few that are strongly suggested.

-- R + ggplot2 `<- definitely worth trying`
-- Excel
-- d3 `<- since the rest of the class uses this, we're requiring it`
-- Matplotlib
-- three.js `<- well, it's a 3d library. not really recommended, but could be "interesting"`
-- p5js `<- good for playing around. not really a chart lib`
-- Tableau
-- Java 2d
-- GNUplot
-- Vega-lite <- `<- recently much better. look for the high level js implementations`
-- Flourish <- `<- popular last year`
-- PowerBI
-- SPSS

 You may write everything from scratch, or start with demo programs from books or the web.
 If you do start with code that you found, please identify the source of the code in your README and, most importantly, make non-trivial changes to the code to make it your own so you really learn what you're doing.

-Tips
----

-- If you're using d3, key to this assignment is knowing how to load data.
-You will likely use the [`d3.json` or `d3.csv` functions](https://github.com/mbostock/d3/wiki/Requests) to load the data you found.
-Beware that these functions are *asynchronous*, meaning it's possible to "build" an empty visualization before the data actually loads.

-- *For web languages like d3* Don't forget to run a local webserver when you're debugging.
-See this [ebook](http://chimera.labs.oreilly.com/books/1230000000345/ch04.html#_setting_up_a_web_server) if you're stuck.

 Readme Requirements